Amanda Vilanova

-Amanda Victoria Vilanova Pérez (born December 30, 1991) is a Puerto Rican TV Host, model and beauty pageant titleholder who was crowned Miss World Puerto Rico 2011 and represented Puerto Rico at Miss World 2011 and placed 2nd runner-up.
+Amanda Victoria Vilanova Pérez (born December 30, 1991) is a Puerto Rican TV host, model and beauty pageant titleholder who was crowned Miss World Puerto Rico 2011 and placed 2nd runner-up at Miss World 2011.

 Pageant participations

 Miss Latin America 2010

 In 2010 she placed 1st Runner-Up in Miss Latin America 2010, in Punta Cana, Dominican Republic.

 Miss Mundo de Puerto Rico 2011

 The Miss World Puerto Rico 2011 pageant was held at the Alejandro Tapia y Rivera Theater, Old San Juan, Puerto Rico, on June 9, 2011, where Vilanova, representing San Juan, won the title.

 Miss World 2011

 Amanda Vilanova represented Puerto Rico at the 61st Miss World 2011 pageant, which was held at London, England, UK on November 6, 2011.
 She finished as 2nd Runner-Up (2nd Princess) to Ivian Sarcos of Venezuela.

 Theater appearances

 Vilanova has had experience in various plays as an actress.
 In 2010 she started acting in the theater during the play Private Lives, directed by José Juan.

 In April 2011 she played the role of Sister James in a Spanish translation of John Patrick Shanley's Doubt: A Parable.
 The play was presented on the Teatro theater in the University of Puerto Rico, Río Piedras Campus.